What are the Types of Elements Used in FEA?

 Awesome!
 So, now we know, how much stress we should get.
 And, both QUAD4 and QUAD8 converged to a proper solution (yea!).
 But it was absolutely clear, that QUAD8 elements converged instantly, while QUAD4 elements struggled quite a bit.
 Let’s take a closer look.

 On another hand, QUAD4 elements are “blind” to such actions.
-If there is an out of plane bending causing stress, the QUAD4 element wants this stress to be “constant” on its surface.
+If there is an out-of-plane bending causing stress, the QUAD4 element wants this stress to be “constant” on its surface.
 This is not always the case for QUAD4 elements.
-For example, in their plane, they would “allow” to linear stress distribution.
+For example, in their plane, they would “allow” linear stress distribution.
 But this is a completely different topic (and not connected to our problem).

 The cantilever is set up, to have a nice, linear change in the bending moment.
 This means, that the stress caused by this bending will be “perfectly” linear as well.
 You can see this below:

 This means, that even a single QUAD8 element can “handle this”.
 Simply put, it is “well suited” to deal with the linear change of stress across the element.
 QUAD 4 elements on another side struggled.
 This is because they want to have a constant stress value across their width.
 The problem can be easily shown this way: